Gujarat Partnership Firm Registration

 Partnership Firm Registration

-Partnership firm registrations in India are governed as per Section 4 of the Indian Partnership Act, 1932.
+Section 4 of the Indian Partnership Act, regulates the Partnership firm registrations.
 The Act states that the registration of a partnership firm is not mandatory as it relies on the decision of the members to register their firm.
 It can be registered with the state’s Registrar of Firms (ROF) that enables individuals to run their businesses by following legal bindings.
-Non-registration of the firm, though not illegal, would nullify certain benefits which is otherwise entitled to the entity.
+Non-registration of the firm, though not illegal, would nullify to avail certain benefits by the partnership firm.

 - Details of all the partners in a firm.